 Uniform Motion Calendar

 Upon entering the UMC via ZOOM, please mute your audio (located at the bottom of your ZOOM screen) until your case is called by the Judge Kerner (at which time you will unmute your audio).
 All counsel/parties who scheduled their hearing on the UMC through the court's online scheduling system are expected to be in attendance and shall wait for their case to be called in the ordinary course of UMC.
-For further information on how to join ZOOM, you may view the following brief instructions.

 The following matters SHALL NOT be noticed for UMC, but MUST be specially set for hearing: